data-to-insight/quality-lac-data-beta/README.md

-# quality-lac-data-beta
+# Quality LAC Data Beta

-Quality LAC data Beta project
+This project contains the frontend code for the Quality LAC Data Beta project.